A Worm That Can Really, Really Get Under Your Skin

 In the case of the patient in Moscow, the woman documented the worm's two-week lifespan beneath her facial skin by taking selfies.
 It started as a small nodule below her left eye.
 Five days later, the woman snapped a shot of three bumps above her left eye.
 Ten days later, the nodule appears larger and is located in her upper lip.

-Besides a sense of itching and burning near the site, she had no symptoms.
+Other than a sense of itching and burning near the site, she had no symptoms.

 That's usually how it goes.
 Patients report pain, redness, swelling and a "feeling of crawling under the skin" at the site, Pshenichnaya says.
 She adds: "Let's note that this disease doesn't cause any serious problems for human health."